-Multiple studies conclude that an abundance of security lighting, in addition to being unpleasant to the eyes, is actually a poor strategy for increasing visibility and lowering crime rates.
+Multiple studies conclude that an abundance of security lighting, in addition to being unpleasant to the eyes, is a poor strategy for increasing visibility and lowering crime rates.
 A 2009 report by The Royal Commission of Environmental Pollution in the UK recommends public investment in lighting infrastructure as one component of crime reduction campaigns, but additionally describes how overly bright outdoor security lights can “actually aid criminals by creating glare, which encourages passersby to look away, and deep shadows in which to hide.”

-In its 2015 report Cities Alive: Rethinking the Shades of Night, the multinational professional services firm ARUP also states that overly lit nightscapes can both reduce vision and, in certain cases, send a signal that one has entered an unsafe place.
+In its 2015 report Cities Alive: Rethinking the Shades of Night, the multinational professional services firm ARUP also states that overly lit nightscapes can both reduce vision and, in certain cases, signal that one has entered an unsafe place.
 Crucially, the ARUP report then references Jane Jacobs and her concept of “eyes on the street,” which describes how the presence of watchful community members (or even strangers) can deter crime and make a place safer.
-Without this kind of informal policing, the addition of lighting may not actually improve safety.
+Without this kind of informal community control, the addition of lighting may not actually improve safety.

 Indeed, lighting can facilitate a greater sense of community when done right.
 A 2002 UK government report that summarizes the relationship between lighting and crime in 13 US and UK studies attributed the average 20% reduction in recorded crime less to “increased surveillance and deterrent effects,” and more to how “lighting increases community pride and confidence and strengthens informal social control.”